First-Gen College Students

 How do I pick a major?

-Most students pick their major based on their passions, what peaks their curiosity, or what they're good at.
-When facing indecision with this, your academic advisor and the Advising and Enrichment Center are great resources to help make that final decision.
+Most students pick their major based on their passions, what piques their curiosity, or what they're good at.
+When facing indecision with this, your academic advisor and the Office of Undergraduate Academic Advising are great resources to help make that final decision.

 How do I find an on-campus job or think about what to do after college?